Module topics include:

 Each PwC partner, principal, staff and intern has a role to play in this commitment.
 We enable our people by providing opportunities to give back to their community in ways that are personally and professionally meaningful, providing for recognition, and enhancing their leadership skills.

 Hundreds of schools and youth organizations work with our local markets to provide meaningful volunteer opportunities for our people to contribute to our Earn Your Future efforts.
-Examples include local United Way, Junior Achievement, Boys & Girls Club, Big Brothers Big Sisters in addition to schools in our communities.
+Examples include local United Way, Junior Achievement, Boys & Girls Club, Big Brothers Big Sisters, The First Tee in addition to schools in our communities.

-Addressing the gap by providing educators and students access to PwC's financial literacy curriculum
+Addressing the gap by providing educators and students access to PwC’s Earn Your Future Curriculum